nbicocchi/learn-microservices/slides/Building Microservices with Spring Boot/M05 - Persistence and Data Access/L6 - Deep Dive Into Derived Query Methods.md

 Welcome to this lesson from Learn Spring Data, where we’ll deep dive into the derived query methods of Spring Data JPA.

-The relevant module you need to import when you're starting with this lesson is: [deep-dive-into-derived-query-methods-start](https://github.com/Baeldung/learn-spring-data/tree/module2/deep-dive-into-derived-query-methods-start)
+The relevant module for this lesson is: [deep-dive-into-derived-query-methods-end](https://github.com/nbicocchi/spring-boot-course/tree/module5/deep-dive-into-derived-query-methods-end)

-If you want to have a look at the fully implemented lesson, as a reference, feel free to import: [deep-dive-into-derived-query-methods-end](https://github.com/Baeldung/learn-spring-data/tree/module2/deep-dive-into-derived-query-methods-end)

 ## Deep Dive Into Derived Query Methods